·

 Taxi & Grab Drivers:

-• Rounding Up: It’s customary to round up the fare to the nearest amount.
-For example, if the trip costs 250 Thai Baht, you can round up to 300 Thai Baht or let the driver keep the change.
+• Rounding Up: Round the fare to the nearest convenient amount.
+If your trip costs 250 THB, hand over 300 THB and let the driver keep the change.

-• App Payments: If you booked a ride through your phone, the app usually provides their customers an opportunity to tip at the end of their ride.
+• App Payments: If you booked through Grab, the app offers an option to tip at the end of your ride.

 small Japanese trucks converted into taxis for tourists called tuk tuk in Thailand on the island of Phuket.
 Multi-colored cars on the streets of the city.